samueljun/tomato-clock/README.md

-# Pomodoro Clock - Firefox Extension
+# Pomodoro Clock - Browser Extension

 Pomodoro Clock is a simple extension for Pomodoro Technique users.